Degrees and Certifications:

 Mrs. Sandra Bigelow

 Welcome to an exciting second grade year!
 I have been teaching at Rio Vista since 1989 and love teaching second grade.
-This is my 30th year of teaching!
+This is my 34th year of teaching!
 It is wonderful to have you in our classroom family!
 I was raised in a military family and grew up all over the United States before I moved Tucson.
 My favorite thing to do is to spend time with my family!
-I am married with two children who are in high school and college!
+I am married with two adult children!
 Reading books is a passion of mine!

 Defining Moment in Education